Abuton/AnalyticsVidhya-Job-A-Thon/JobAThonDE/README.md

 ![image](https://user-images.githubusercontent.com/40719064/124359786-5d74d700-dc1e-11eb-8427-c9258780c1f5.png)

-In the current case, you are supposed to generate an input feature set as on 28-May-2018.
+In the current case, you are supposed to generate an input feature store set as on 28-May-2018.
 So, the visitor table is from 07-May-2018 to 27-May-2018.

 As a Data Engineer Creating ETL Pipeline would definitely be appreciated and provide you the added advantage in interviews, Your effort should be to build ETL Pipeline such that passing the information of user data and log data, It can generate the input feature table automatically